qufeihu/exampleDataProject/README.md

 `3.
 Java`

 Test for DSCI521 Lecture2 \
-Some Contents to test Git History
+Some Contents to 1234 Git History